espocrm/documentation/development/api-client-php.md

 ## Class

-Copy this class into separate PHP file and then include that file in your code.
+Copy this class into a separate PHP file and then include that file in your code.

 ```php
 <?php